needle-mirror/com.unity.entities/Documentation~/iterating-data-ijobentity.md

 [!code-cs[EntityIndexInQuery](../DocCodeSamples.Tests/JobEntityExamples.cs#EntityIndexInQuery)]

-Because `IJobEntity` resembles a job, you can also use all attributes that work on a job:
+Because `IJobEntity` is a job, you can also use all attributes that work on a job:

 * `Unity.Burst.BurstCompile`
 * `Unity.Collections.DeallocateOnJobCompletion`